Mannuel25/Mini-Python-Projects/passwordGenerator/README.md

-# This program generates a secure password for you, all you've to do is enter the length of the password you want.
+# This program generates a secure random password for you.

+# You'll be required to enter the length of alphabets(this includes both upper and lower case), the length of special characters and the length of digits